rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 ##### SATA

-For eSATA and RAID a [DIGITUS SATA PCI-E](https://www.digitus.info/de/produkte/computer-zubehoer-und-komponenten/computer-zubehoer/io-karten/ds-30104-1/) card is used as the MARVELL 88SE9230 chip can be activated with the AHCIPortInjector.
+For eSATA and RAID a [DIGITUS DS-30104-1 PCI-E](https://www.digitus.info/de/produkte/computer-und-office-zubehoer/computer-zubehoer/io-karten/ds-30104-1/) card is used as the MARVELL 88SE9230 chip can be activated with the AHCIPortInjector.

 ##### USB